Get Answers to These FAQs We Hear the Most

 Conversely, parents do not receive money for the time they miss from work or the stress they experience due to their child's injury.
 The only exception in South Carolina is when the parent actually witnesses the accident.
 This is known as "bystander liability" because the negligent party is liable not only for the child's injuries but also the shock that comes to the parent who sees their son or daughter get hurt.

 Injuries to children often take a financial and mental toll on families.
 You do not have to bear that burden by yourself.
 I help families across South Carolina, and am here to help you as well.
 Call my office today for a free consultation at 803-790-2800.

 Should I Sign the Health Authorization Forms The Insurance Company Sent Me After My Car Accident?

 Keeping up with all the insurance company and claim information following a wreck can be challenging.
 So can deciding which forms you must sign, which forms you should sign, and which documents you should just throw in the trash.
 The at-fault party's insurance carrier is going to want all your healthcare information - not just the bills and records related to your accident.
 Therefore, the HIPAA forms they send you are usually very broad.
-You do not have to sign their health authorizations, however.
+You do not have to sign their medical releases, however.

 In fact, I recommend one of three options to my fellow South Carolinians:

 - Contact the adjuster and tell him/her that you will sign a HIPAA form that applies only to medical records since the date of the accident;

 - Toss the health authorization form in the trash, and obtain the medical bills and records yourself;